tebeka/talks/conda-pyconil-2017/playbook.md

     $ conda search fastavro

 To search in other channels we're going to use the anaconda client.
 And since it's a global tool we'll install it to the root environment.

-    $ conda install -y -n root anaconda-client
+    $ conda install -y --name root anaconda-client
     $ which anaconda
     $ anaconda search fastavro | more

-A good once to go with is conda-forge which is a community effort to add many more packages.
+A good channel to go with is conda-forge which is a community effort to add more packages to the default anaconda channel.
 Let's install from there

     $ conda install --channel conda-forge fastavro